Transforming employee experiences with digital document workflows

 E-signatures come in handy in this respect: with the digitisation of cumbersome paper-based procedures, HR departments can expedite the employee on-boarding process by easily tracking, auditing, managing and completing contract cycles across multiple stakeholders anytime, anywhere and on any device.

-These digital transformations can help HR teams eliminate the cost and frustrations of manual, paper-based processes for enrolment, on-boarding and servicing across the employee journey.
+These digital transformations can help HR teams eliminate the cost and frustrations of manual, paper-based processes for enrollment, on-boarding and servicing across the employee journey.
 In turn, this empowers HR teams to become more efficient and productive, so they have more time to innovate and add value to business-critical tasks.

 Great employee and customer experiences start behind the scenes, with documents.
 People don’t usually associate documents with experiences but very often, documents are the vehicles that drive business forward – the forms that gather employee and customer data, the proposals that win big projects, the agreements that grow business.
 Every time an employee or a customer interacts with a document, it’s a chance to deliver a great experience.